affinidi/affinidi-tdk-dotnet/README.md

 ### Installing a TDK client or packages with .NET

+> **Note:** The Affinidi TDK Clients use authorisation token to authenticate client requests.
+You can generate a token with the use of the **AuthProvider** package.

 To install TDK client or package in dotnet, you need to run the command below:

 `dotnet add package <Affinidi-Package-Name>`